dnbt777/ml/FINISHED/LSTM/LSTM.md

 This one was fun. if it was some boring experiment, I might have walked away.
 But the lure of a cool result kept me hooked for weeks.
 The lesson is, do interesting things

-## How I did this

-So first I downloaded my twitter posts archive, had chatGPT make a script to clean the dataset of posts from twitter.js, and trained an LSTM

-I tried a few experiments that I had in mind. one worked, one didnt.

-I made a training algorithm that re-tuned hyperparameters every 5 epochs or so.
-This got lower loss than anything I had seen in ~1 month of working on this

-## What to do better next time

 In the future I shouldn't get stuck on one experiment.
-While I'm learning, I need to move on early if I'm making slow progress.
+This one took me like a month.
+The initial implementation took like no time at all but optimizing it to output words coherently took a long, long time.
+While I'm learning, maybe I need to move on early if I'm making slow progress.
 This gives me a higher density of new information learned per day.

 Maybe.
+Because I stuck with it and optimized the model, I figured out optimization methods that I'll probably use in future models.
+For example vocab reduction, or incorporating and then lowering temperature by a bit.

+I'm conflicted on this point.

-The main strategy, I think, is to have fun while improving.
+The main strategy though, I think, is to have fun while improving.
 So whatever maximizes some combination of fun and improvement.

 ## Resources I used